 People on your list

 By targeting your existing Mailchimp subscribers on Facebook, you can reconnect with customers who are already engaged with your business.
 With the help of Mailchimp’s segmentation tools, you can leverage what you already know about your contacts to create relevant ads that increase conversions and improve customer retention.
-You might decide, for example, to target people based on their purchase history from your store or their engagement with your previous campaigns.
-Here are a few targeting ideas to help you get started.
+You might decide, for example, to target people based on their purchase history from your store or their engagement with your previous campaigns, based on your campaign objectives.
+Here are a few audience targeting ideas to help you get started with Facebook.

 If your goal is to increase conversions, consider targeting: